About This Episode

 Ali 18:40

-I dream of returning to a free Gaza, where the laughter of children replaces the sound of war, where the family can gather without the shadow of conflict hanging over them.
-I want to see the future where there is a true justice.
-Where those who have suffering are given a chance to heal and rebuild their life.
+I dream of returning to a free Gaza, where the laughter of children replaces the sound of war, where families can gather without the shadow of conflict hanging over them.
+I want to see a future where there is true justice, where those who have suffered are given a chance to heal and rebuild their lives.

-So, this war must end.
+This war must end.
 This is my immediate hope.
-Beyond that, I hold onto my dream to rebuild peace, and a future where Palestinians can live in their freedom and dignity.
+Beyond that, I hold onto my dream to rebuild — peace, and a future where Palestinians can live in freedom and dignity.

 Yara Hawari 21:35